-- o If your child is absent, call your child's center within 1 hour of your child's scheduled start time (10:00 am) to leave a message for your child's teacher and bus driver if on the bus (East & Muldoon Center). - o Tell them why your child is absent and when your child will return to class. - o If your child rides the Head Start bus, place your "No Pick Up" sign in a visible place.
+- o If your child is absent, call your child's center to leave a message for your child's teacher by 10:00 am. - o Tell them why your child is absent and when your child will return to class.